giuseppefutia/semi/README.md

 In the following section you are going to install SeMi and the external libraries.

 # Installation
+In this section we explain how to install SeMi and its external libraries.

+## Install the SeMi tool

+The SeMi tool is composed of a Node.js and a Python component.

-To install the node.js component, you need to run:
+To install the Node.js component, you need to run:

 ```bash
 $ npm install
 ```

-To install the python component, you need to run:
+To install the Python component, you need to run:

 ```bash
 $ conda create -n dgl python=3.6